05 Sep Secrets to Improving Territory Sales Reviews and Your Sales Strategy (5 Bold Predictions Series)

 Yes, the experts, like Dr. Elisabeth Kübler-Ross, say lamenting the past is part of our grieving process.
 I confess that this is often my first reaction when I get hit with an unpleasant surprise.

 However, at some point, I realize that these questions are unproductive.
-There are other important, forward-focusing questions that need to be asked.
+We have to pivot and start looking to the future.

 I believe that powerful, future-focused questions begin with the word “what.”